Skip to main content

 Methodology

-You can see the scripts I used for validating Stavros’ collection of strings against each library below in the Appendix.
-The test harness and complete scripts are in this Github repo.
+You can see the test harness and complete scripts for each library that I used for validating Stavros’ collection of strings in this Github repo.
 Please open a PR there if you see issues with any of the test scripts or to add additional libraries.

 Full disclosure: I used Claude Code to write most of the test scripts.
 I lack time and skill to write all these scripts myself.